 - Brunanburh 937 AD – The Birthplace of Englishness —by Joe Collins;

 - Bouvines 1214 AD – The Eclipse of the Angevin Empire —by Phil Steele;

 - Verneuil 1424 AD – A Second Agincourt —by Tom Thomas;

 - Enguingatte 1479 AD – The Dawn of Modern Warfare —by Joe Collins;

 Within each chapter the chapter author first looks briefly at the history of the specific battle.
 This is followed by a section on recreating the battle on the table using DBA and includes army composition, deployment and any special rules.
 The author then outlines, in some depth a sample game.
 Each chapter is illustrated with a sample refight and in colour will no doubt provide further inspiration and understanding of the battle.

-Great Battles of History is available as a 134-page, full-color book from Lulu.com for $34.97 USD.
-You can find it here.
-For places outside of Lulu’s shipping area, the book will be available worldwide through Amazon in a few weeks.
+Great Battles of History is available as a 134-page, full-color book from Lulu.com for $34.97 USD, you can find it here.
 It’s worth noting that mones earned for the first year on the book in excess of $150.00 USD (the startup cost for the editor) will be donated to the Society of Ancients in honor of Phil and Sue Barker.

 For those on a tight budget or who would like a complete preview, the book in its entirety is available as a free download for individual use from this website.
 The editor, Joe Collins, retains all rights.